libocca/occa/README.md

 [![Join the chat at https://gitter.im/libocca/occa](https://badges.gitter.im/libocca/occa.svg)](https://gitter.im/libocca/occa?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 OCCA is an open-source (MIT license) library used to program current multi-core/many-core architectures.
-Devices (such as CPUs, GPUs, Intel's Xeon Phi, FPGAs, etc) are abstracted using an offload-model for application development and programming for the devices is done through a C-based (OKL) or Fortran-based kernel language (OFL).
+Devices (such as CPUs, GPUs, Intel's Xeon Phi, FPGAs, etc) are abstracted using an offload-model for application development and programming for the devices is done through a C-based (OKL) kernel.
 OCCA gives developers the ability to target devices at run-time by using run-time compilation for device kernels.

 ## Installing